-In the first scenario, we’ll pretend they’re looking for quick sales to compensate for the cost of the website.
-In scenario two, they have the time to invest in long-term strategies that will build their brand’s reputation and ensure they pop up for plenty of search queries.
-In this guide, we’ll walk you through the different tactics to deal with each of these scenarios, including cost, time needed, tools to utilize and how ROI can be measured.
-Now, let’s get ‘Soaps and Stuff’ on the map!
+we’ll pretend they’re looking for quick sales to compensate for the cost of the website.
+Then In scenario two, they have the time to invest in long-term strategies that will build their brand’s reputation and ensure they pop up for plenty of search queries.
+This guide, we’ll walk you through the different tactics to deal with each of these scenarios.
+Including cost, time needed, and tools to utilize.
+Exactly how you should measure ROI.
+So Now, let’s get ‘Soaps and Stuff’ on the map!

 Scenario 1: Quick Results